EvgeniyRub/pytest-testrail/README.md

 -- If an 'xfail' marker is found and no 'skipif' marker is present, and the reported result setup functions(fixtures) are 'skipped', the reported result is set to 'failed'.<br>

 *  Changed TESTRAIL_TEST_STATUS_PRIORITY to see Skipped results last.

+### What was changed so far with 2.16.0:

+*  Added checks for setup functions(fixtures) result if it is either 'skipped' or 'failed' if 'skip' marker is found.

+-- If a 'skip' marker is found the setup functions(fixtures) reported result is set to 'skipped'.<br>

+* Modified don't publish blocked testcases not only cases from test run, but for all cases.